j-hc/revanced-magisk-module/CONFIG.md

 # or uptodown-dlurl = "https://app.en.uptodown.com/android"
 ```

+> [!WARNING]
+> When a patch name itself contains a single quote, double it inside the string (e.g. 'Hide ''Get Music Premium''').

 ## More about other options:

 There exists an example below with all defaults shown and all the keys explicitly set.